yslproteomics/KdeggeR/README.md

 The KdeggeR package is designed to perform peptide and protein turnover rates estimation from dynamic SILAC labeling (pulse-SILAC, or pSILAC) proteomic experiments analyzed using multiplex DIA-MS. The package is optimized to handle DIA-MS data processed using commong raw MS data processing tools such as Spectronaut, DIA-NN, or Fragpipe, but can handle data measured using DDA-MS and analyzed with software tools like MaxQuant.
 The package offers optimized input data filtering, several kloss estimation methods for precursor/peptide level data, and functions for protein kloss and kdeg aggregation.
 The curve fits can be also inspected and exported using provided functions.

-See the "Kdegger_Manual.html" file for details and example analysis.
+See the vignette for detailed instructions and example code.

 See the preprint for a more detailed description of the package's functions and applications: doi: https://doi.org/10.1101/2024.10.28.620709